-The XV-21 model comes standard with a large dust bin, larger than the Roomba 700 series cleaners.
-In fact, the Neato has the industry leading largest dust compartment for robotic vacuums.
+The XV-21 model comes standard with a large dustbin, larger than the Roomba 700 and even slightly larger than the 800 series cleaners.
+In fact, the Neato has the industry-leading largest dust compartment for robotic vacuums.

 The Neato is about 4 inches tall which can get stuck under some low hanging furniture.

 Let’s see some of the pros and cons…